McCarthy rejects Senate spending bill while scrambling for a House plan that averts a shutdown

 “By focusing on the views of the radical few instead of the many, Speaker McCarthy has made a shutdown far more likely,” Schumer said.

-McCarthy insisted in a CNBC interview that the House will have its say.
+McCarthy reiterated to CNBC that the House will have its say.
 “Will I accept and surrender to what the Senate decides?
 The answer is no, we’re our own body.”

-But later at the Capitol, he openly complained about the difficulty he is having herding Republican lawmakers.
+He acknowledged divisions within his own conference, saying members have made it difficult to pass appropriations bills.
+But he added that he still is working with the Republicans who won’t support short-term funding legislation.

-“Members say they only want to vote for individual bills, but they hold me up all summer and won’t let me bring individual bills up.
-Then they say they won’t vote for a stopgap measure that keeps government open,” McCarthy told reporters.
+“Well, if you won’t do any of that, it’s hard to govern,” McCarthy said, before adding, “I don’t give up on any single one of them, and I try to find a place that we can bring it all together.”

 Many Republicans have voiced fears they would be blamed for a shutdown — including in the Senate, where many GOP members are aligned with Democrats on a temporary bill.